ioBroker/ioBroker.docs/docs/en/config/cli.md

 ## iobroker upgrade
 Full syntax: `iobroker upgrade \[repository url\]`

-Upgrades all adapters (not js-controller) if they are available with a newer version in specified repository.
+It upgrades all adapters (not js-controller) if they are available with a newer version in specified repository.
 If no repository link is specified, so configured repository will be used.

 Usage: